manojm-dev/waypoint_navigation_demo/README.md

     - Running this cmd  will activate the nav2 navigation stack with static map, enabling it to plan paths and move around the environment.
     > [!Note]
-    > Don't forget to localize the robot in RViz and set a goal near waypoint 4, as per the task description in task.
+    > Don't forget to localize the robot in RViz and set a goal near waypoint 4, as per the task description in task the robot need to be near waypoint 4.
     ```
     ros2 launch navigation_bringup navigation.launch.py
     ```